bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 10°
-- Flurries and Breezy
+- Flurries
-- 85% humidity
+- 83% humidity
 - 13 mph wind
-- 100% cloud cover
+- 79% cloud cover
-- 30 AQI 🟩
+- 31 AQI 🟩
 - About 10.2 inches of snow on the ground
-- 0.2 inches of rain and 2.43 inches of snow in the past 24 hours
+- 0.2 inches of rain and 2.46 inches of snow in the past 24 hours
-- 0.33 inches of snow and 0.02 inches of rain expected in the next 48 hours
+- 0.3 inches of snow and 0.02 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>